amazon-connect/amazon-connect-chat-android/README.md

 ## Getting Started

 The first step to leveraging the Amazon Connect Chat SDK after installation is to import the library into your file.
 Next, let's call the StartChatContact API and pass the response details into the SDK’s ChatSession object.
-Here is an [example](TODO - Add link to UI Example) of how we would set this up in Kotlin.
 For reference, you can visit the [AndroidChatExample demo](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/mobileChatExamples/androidChatExample) within the [Amazon Connect Chat UI Examples](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master) GitHub repository.

 The majority of the SDKs functionality will be accessed through the `ChatSession` object.
 In order to use this object in the file, you can inject it using `@HiltViewModel`: